 CaveSim staff use harnesses and mechanical ascenders to ascend the A-frame.
-Staff discuss the ascender mechanics, equipment safety, and the important differences between caving and rock climbing equipment.
+CaveSim staff discuss the ascender mechanics, as well as equipment safety and the important differences between caving and rock climbing equipment.
 Students learn the words "ascend," "descend," "vertical", and "horizontal."
-Students learn about current events in vertical caving, including ongoing efforts to find the world's deepest cave.
+Students learn about current events in vertical caving, including ongoing efforts in Mexico to find the world's deepest cave.
 Students learn that some of the cavers who help with CaveSim have been over 6000' underground.

-- Using climbing rope, CaveSim staff work with students to demonstrate the concept of wave propagation. - With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
+- With the help of students, CaveSim staff demonstrate the power of friction to rapidly destroy Nylon rope.
 Before the demonstration, students are encouraged to develop hypotheses about what will happen when two ropes are rubbed together, and then develop hypotheses about which rope will break first.
 After the two ropes are rubbed together rapidly and the larger rope breaks, students are encouraged to try to figure out why the larger rope broke.
 CaveSim staff explain the outcome by introducing the concept of "concentrated" (because of the way the experiment is done, the heat is concentrated in just one spot on the larger rope, and spread out on the smaller rope, hence the melting of the larger rope). - With the help of students, CaveSim staff demonstrate the power of friction to allow a person to ascend a rope using the Prusik knot.
 Depending on available time, students learn to tie the Prusik, the Alpine Butterfly, the Lark's Head, and/or other knots.